andikatjacobdennis/UML/usecase/UseCase.md

 - Checkout
 - Make Payment
 - Manage Products
+- Validate Inventory
+- Apply Discount
+- Guest Checkout

 **Best Practice**: Phrase use cases as verb-noun pairs (e.g., "Add Item to Cart") and ensure they reflect meaningful actions from the actor’s perspective, excluding internal implementation details.

 ---

 ## Step 4: Establish the System Boundary

 Draw a rectangle to define the system’s scope, labeled as "Online Shopping System."
 Place all use cases within this boundary, with actors positioned outside.
 This boundary clearly delineates the system’s responsibilities.

 ---

 ## Step 5: Position Use Cases

 Inside the system boundary, represent each use case as an oval with a descriptive label.
 Organize related use cases logically:

 - Group customer-facing use cases (e.g., within a "Shopping Cart Module" package).
 - Place administrative use cases separately if needed for clarity.

 ---

 ## Step 6: Associate Actors with Use Cases

 Draw solid lines (associations) from actors to the use cases they interact with:

-- Customer → Browse Products, Add Item to Cart, Remove Item from Cart, View Cart, Checkout, Make Payment
+- **Customer** → Browse Products, Add Item to Cart, Remove Item from Cart, View Cart, Checkout, Make Payment
-- Guest User → Browse Products, Add Item to Cart, View Cart, Guest Checkout (inherits Customer associations)
+- **Guest User** → Browse Products, Add Item to Cart, View Cart, Guest Checkout (inherits Customer associations)
-- Administrator → Manage Products
+- **Administrator** → Manage Products, Validate Inventory

 Associations indicate which actors can trigger specific use cases.

 ---

 ## Step 7: Incorporate Relationships

 Enhance the diagram with UML relationships to reflect dependencies:

 - **Include** (<<include>>): Mandatory sub-functionality (e.g., "Checkout" includes "View Cart" and "Validate Inventory").
 - **Extend** (<<extend>>): Optional or conditional behavior (e.g., "Apply Discount" extends "Checkout").
-- **Generalization**: Inheritance between actors (e.g., Guest User generalizes from Customer) or use cases.
+- **Generalization**: Inheritance between actors (e.g., Guest User generalizes from Customer) or use cases (e.g., Guest Checkout specializes Checkout).
-- **Dependency** (<<dependency>>): Rare, used to show one use case relying on another without inclusion or extension.
+- **Dependency** (<<dependency>>): Rare, used to show one use case relying on another without inclusion or extension (e.g., "Add Item to Cart" depends on "View Cart").

 Use relationships judiciously to maintain diagram readability.

 ---

 ## Step 8: Validate the Diagram

 Review the diagram to ensure:

 - All actors and use cases align with the requirements.
 - Relationships are semantically correct per UML 2.
 - The layout is uncluttered and easy to interpret.